eblocha/composable-locks/README.md

 Like the package name entails, you can compose these lock types to create a multi-featured lock.

-This library can be use both in the browser or in nodejs.
+This library can be used both in the browser or in node.
 The most exotic globals used are:

 - Promise (and Promise.resolve)
 - Map (get, set, delete)